 The Bedroom/Activity room.

-1) Bed – to avoid buying expansive floor bed we got wooden frame from IKEA, cut legs of it to place on the floor to allow our daughter to get in and out on her own.
-We also attached a bed safety rail (it is not on a photo) to stop her from rolling of it.
+1) Bed – to avoid buying an expansive floor bed we got the wooden frame from IKEA, cut the legs of it to place on the floor to allow our daughter to get in and out on her own.
+We also attached a bed safety rail (it is not on a photo) to stop her from rolling off it.

-2) Wardrobe .
+2) Wardrobe.
 Hanging shelves are a great way to assist your child’s independence.
-Placing their clothes on lower shelves will allow them to reach it when necessary.
-Wardrobe is also a storage space for toys and books.
-There is one shelf for DIY activities, such as pouring, sorting and printable cards, a container to store trays and boxes for activities, and an area for books and toys storage.
+Placing their clothes on lower shelves will allow them to reach them when necessary.
+The wardrobe is also a storage space for toys and books.
+There is one shelf for DIY activities, such as pouring, sorting, and printable cards, a container to store trays and boxes for activities, and an area for books and toy storage.

 3) Activity Shelves.
 We use low shelving for easy access.
 We found our shelves in IKEA.
-Montessori inspired activities are there for her to work at any time of the day, whenever she is interested.
+Montessori-inspired activities are there for her to work at any time of the day, whenever she is interested.
 I make sure to present her new activities before placing them on the shelves.
 There are certain rules I aim to reinforce, such as placing work back on the shelf after using it.
 Sometimes it works, sometimes not.
-I replace activities she lost interest in and hasn’t touch for a while.
-I find these two shelves is all she needs.
+I replace activities she lost interest in and hasn’t touched for a while.
+I find these two shelves are all she needs.
 This is what is usually there:

 stacking/ building blocks